Introduction

 Explanation

-The imread function loads an image from the specified file.
+function loads an image from the specified file. - Converting to Grayscale:

-The cvtColor function converts the image to grayscale because the Haar Cascade algorithm works more efficiently with grayscale images.
+function converts the image to grayscale because the Haar Cascade algorithm works more efficiently with grayscale images. - Detecting Faces:

-The detectMultiScale function detects faces in the image.
-The scaleFactor and minNeighbors parameters control the accuracy and sensitivity of the detection.
+parameters control the accuracy and sensitivity of the detection. - Drawing Rectangles:

-The rectangle function draws rectangles around the detected faces.
+function draws rectangles around the detected faces. - Displaying the Image:

 Running the Program

-1. Make sure you have the haarcascade_frontalface_default.xml file in the same directory as your script.
+file in the same directory as your script. - Replace